d0k3/GodMode9/data/README_internal.md

 ## Quick start guide
-These short instructions apply to all users who have boot9strap and Luma3DS installed (Luma3DS set up with standard paths), which will be the majority of all GodMode9 users.
-Here's how to set it up quickly:
+The recommended bootloader for use with GodMode9 is fastboot3DS.
+There are known issues for some users when using the standard setup based on boot9strap and Luma3DS.
+If you insist on using that setup follow the instructions found in a certain guide.
+Here's how to set up GodMode9 (and fastboot3DS) up quickly:
-* Rename `GodMode9.firm` (from the release archive) to `X_GodMode9.firm` (change `X` to the button of your choice) and put it into `sd:/luma/payloads/`
+* Download OpenFirmInstaller and follow the quick setup instructions found there.
 * Copy the `gm9` folder from the release archive to your SD card.
 Then, get good versions of `seeddb.bin` and `encTitleKeys.bin` from somewhere (don't ask me!) and put these two files into `sd:/gm9/support` (optional but recommended for full functionality).
 * It is also recommended you setup the RTC clock if you're running GodMode9 for the first time.
 Find the option via HOME button -> `More...`.
 Also keep in mind that you should fix your system OS clock afterwards.
 * Helpful hint #1: Go to https://3ds.guide/godmode9-usage for step by steps on doing some common tasks in GodMode9.
 Especially users coming from Decrypt9WIP or Hourglass9 may find this to be helpful.